 As mentioned earlier, Eikons play a key role in story and combat.
 Players fight using their own weapons, but sometimes they take control of an Eikon to battle Eikons.
 These battles vary depending on the Eikon and can also change in real-time during a battle.

-No, Final Fantasy 16 won’t be open-world.
+Another interesting decision is that FF16 will not be open-world.
 It will still take inspiration from open-world RPGs, though.
 It’s a bit of a surprise, considering Final Fantasy 7 Remake’s success with the format.
 Yoshi-P told IGN that the team believed an “independent area-based design” could make the world feel even larger than a traditional open-world setting.

 “We decided to avoid an open-world design that limits us to a single open-world space, and instead focus on an independent area-based game design that can give players a better feel of a truly 'global' scale,” he said.

-Will the dog be playable in Final Fantasy 16?
+Will the Dog Be Playable in Final Fantasy 16?

 This article was originally published on